-An activity might be an award, grant, sub-partner, internal team, or any entity responsible for producing indicator results.
-An activity is the combination of the organization managing the work, the list of indicators to be reported, the places where indicators are reported, and the reporting periods when indicators are reported.
-Consequently, most problems with being unable to enter data for a reporting period stem from problems assigning an indicator, a reporting period, or a geography to that activity.
+An project might be an award, grant, sub-partner, internal team, or any entity responsible for producing indicator results.
+A project is the combination of the organization managing the work, the list of indicators to be reported, the places where indicators are reported, and the reporting periods when indicators are reported.
+Consequently, most problems with being unable to enter data for a reporting period stem from problems assigning an indicator, a reporting period, or a geography to that project.

-The best place to get started with activities is our page on how to add an activity .
+The best place to get started with projects is our page on how to add a project.

 Didn't answer your question?
-Please email us athelp@devresults.com .
+Please email us athelp@devresults.com.